tandasat/blog/_drafts/2023-06-02-intel-vt-rp-part-2.md

 - [Conclusion](#conclusion)
   - [Notes](#notes)

 This is the 2nd part of the series about the Intel VT Redirection Protection (VT-rp) technology.
 This post focuses on two of its features: paging write (PW) and guest-paging verification (GPV).
 We will also discuss how other protection mechanisms complement Intel VT-rp to defend the system against kernel-mode exploits.
-For hypervisor-managed linear address translation (HLAT), please refer to [part 1](https://tandasat.github.io/blog/2023/07/05/intel-vt-rp-part-1.html).
+For hypervisor-managed linear address translation (HLAT), please read [part 1](https://tandasat.github.io/blog/2023/07/05/intel-vt-rp-part-1.html).

 As a reminder, source code of the sample hypervisor used in this blog series is available on [GitHub](https://github.com/tandasat/Hello-VT-rp/).

+Throughout this post, we will use following acronyms:
+- LA: linear address
+- GPA: guest physical address
+- PA: physical address

 ![](/blog/img/posts/2023-06-02/cat.jpg) _(I am intrigued...)_